chrt-io/chrt-axis/README.md

 npm install chrt
 ```

-`chrt-axis` is distributed as an ES module; see [Sindre Sorhus’s guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) for help upgrading.
+`chrt-axis` is distributed as an ES module; see [Sindre Sorhus’s guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) for help.

 ## Usage